 27 Mar 2017

 To spare Ahmad's life, Yassamin offers to marry Jaffar, despite loathing him from the bottom of her heart.
-To her, Jaffar is a demon, yet she soon discovers Jaffar is a man tormented by demons of his own: those of his own past.
-His ardent love for her relates to those demons in some way, but how?
+To her, Jaffar is a demon, yet she soon discovers Jaffar is a man tormented by demons of his own: the nightmares of his past.
+His love for her relates to those demons in some way, but how?
 Now that he is king, he could have any woman he wanted, yet he chose her and only her.
 Why is he so obsessed with her?

 "Why me?" she asks.